How To Make A Culture Of Lifelong Learning Stick In Your Business

-In these highly disruptive times, individuals need to continue learning new skills to increase their knowledge, skills and competencies.
+In these highly disruptive times, individuals need to continue learning new skills to increase their knowledge, skills, and competencies.
 Recent studies reveal, however, that while many workers are willing to learn new skills or completely retrain to improve their future employability, few feel they are given the time or opportunity to do so.
 It seems that the urgency of work often trumps the luxury of learning.
 For learning to take place within busy schedules, learning should fit within the flow of daily work life.
 Finding opportunities to learn “on the job” and “in the job” is a practical way to accelerate life-long learning in organizations.

 According to a Linkedin survey, opportunities for employee development have become the second most important factor in workplace happiness (after the nature of the work itself).
 But most knowledge workers, those who sit in front of their computers to conduct their work, are only able to carve out five minutes of formal learning every day.
-This lack of learning comes at a cost to organizations, as benefits such as enhanced productivity, increased innovation and accelerated digital transformation are often lost.
+This lack of learning comes at a cost to organizations, as benefits such as enhanced productivity, increased innovation, and accelerated digital transformation are often lost.

 Learning “on-and-in the job”

 Many executives have told us they work long hours “from eight to late,” which doesn’t give them a lot of time to sit in a classroom.
-Learning programs are no longer a destination; but something that is employee-centred and delivered at the right time and place.
+Learning programs are no longer a destination, but something that is employee-centered and delivered at the right time and place.
 Technology platforms and applications are significant enablers for just-in-time learning, but not enough.
 Organizations need to create a learning-for-all culture where people are encouraged to continue learning as part of their everyday work.

 Even with a lifelong learning culture, it’s up to the individual to have the right mindset.
 Encouraging what Carol Dweck, a psychologist at Stanford University, calls a “growth mindset” is a good start.
 Individuals who believe their talents can be developed through hard work, good strategies and input from others have a growth mindset.
 To become a life-long learner, individuals first need to believe that they have the opportunities and an unlimited capacity to learn and grow.

-Organizations that embody a growth mindset encourage appropriate risk-taking, and reward employees for lessons learned.
+Organizations that embody a growth mindset encourage appropriate risk-taking and reward employees for lessons learned.
 They support collaboration across organizational boundaries and make learning accessible and broadly available.

 Some tactics to encourage learning during the normal flow of work include: